geotrellis/geotrellis-server/stac-example/README.md

-  asset-limit = 1000 // Max assets returned by the STAC search request source = "http://localhost:9090/" // Path to the STAC API endpoint default-style = "red-to-blue" styles = [
+  asset-limit = 1000 // Max assets returned by the STAC search request source = "http://localhost:9090/" // Path to the STAC API endpoint default-style = "red-to-blue"
+  // force time positions computation even if the range is given through the collection / layer summary compute-time-positions = true styles = [
     {
       name = "red-to-blue"